aleksati/ableton-navigation-system/README.md

 # How to Use
 ### MIDI Mapping
-Run your virtual MIDI port, configure *config.py*, Open your DAW in MIDI mapping mode, set correct MIDI settings and run *daw-midi-mapping.py* file.
-Then, follow the command-line instructions below to correctly setup your DAW.
+To make the midi-mapping part easy, I made a small script that does it automatically based on the information in *config.py*.
+To do this, simply run your virtual MIDI port, open your DAW in MIDI-mapping-mode, set correct MIDI settings and run *daw-midi-mapping.py*.
+Then, follow the command-line instructions to correctly setup Ableton.
 ```
 Available MIDI input ports:
 0 :  X3mini 0